Twispay/twispay.github.io/hosted-page.md

 ### Prepare the Checkout

-Collect the required data from the customer, for the payment POST Request.
+First, collect the required data from the customer, for the payment POST Request.
 The minimum mandatory parameters needed for the request are: siteId, amount, currency, orderType, cardTransactionMode, orderId, identifier, Description.

-Depending on your contracted bank, with you might have to provide additional parameters (email, address, country, city, state, etc).
+Depending on your contracted bank, with you might have to include additional parameters (email, address, country, city, state, etc).

 A [Full List of Request Parameters](https://github.com/Twispay/twispay.github.io/blob/master/full-request-params.md) with descriptions is available for more details.